quicwg/quic-bit-grease/draft-ietf-quic-bit-grease.md

 QUIC Bit in packets received by a peer might be set according to rules defined by the extension, they might also be randomized as specified in this document.

-Receiving a transport parameter for an extension that uses the QUIC Bit could be used to confirm that a peer supports the semantic defined in the extension.
-To avoid acting on a randomized signal, the extension can require that endpoints set the QUIC Bit according to the rules of the extension, but defer acting on the information conveyed until the transport parameter for the extension is received.
+The receipt of a transport parameter for an extension that uses the QUIC Bit could be used to confirm that a peer supports the semantic defined in the extension.
+To avoid acting on a randomized signal, the extension can require that endpoints set the QUIC Bit according to the rules of the extension but defer acting on the information conveyed until the transport parameter for the extension is received.